History

 1942

-The Rev. Joseph Burton began his ministry as the eighth rector of Grace
+The Rev. Joseph Burton began his ministry as the ninth rector of Grace

 1948

-The Rev. Joseph P. Hollifield began his ministry as the ninth rector of Grace
+The Rev. Joseph P. Hollifield began his ministry as the tenth rector of Grace

 1954